 The amount of tests and testing time are largely comparable from the TCAP system to the new CMAS system.
 That said, moving to an online testing environment, adding social studies, and adding 11th grade assessments have a range of intended and unintended implications on districts, schools, teachers, and students.
 In addition, the General Assembly has adopted legislation regarding literacy assessments and school readiness assessments that districts are implementing.

 To study the implications of these assessment changes on districts, CDE is working with WestEd, a nonprofit education research agency, to research the assessment requirements, gather data from a representative sample of districts across the state regarding the implications of the requirements, and submit findings and recommendations to the department.
 This study will also take into consideration district and school level assessments.
-The multi-phase study will provide information this spring (from data gathered prior to the science and social studies assessments), summer (from data gathered after the science and social studies assessments), and at various times during the 2014-15 school year to inform the work pre/post PARCC administration.
+The multi-phase study will provide information from data gathered prior to the science and social studies assessments, from data gathered after the science and social studies assessments, and at various times during the 2014-15 school year to inform the work pre/post PARCC administration.
 The department plans to share the results of the study with stakeholders, use the information to refine state administration policies and procedures, and use the recommendations to propose any policy changes that might emerge from the findings.

 PARCC-developed English Language Arts and Mathematics Assessments